vallgroup/Torque-Theme/docs/developing.md

 3. Add a package.json to the package root and add a `{ name: ... }` property to define the workspace name along with any other config and dependencies.

+4. Add `scripts: { 'start': '<start-command>' }` to your package.json, defining a start command to run the webpack watch server.

-4. Add a webpack.config.js to the package root and configure as you wish (most importantly the src and build directories to make sure the src is compiled and copied to wp-content)
+5. Add a webpack.config.js to the package root and configure as you wish (most importantly the src and build directories to make sure the src is compiled and copied to wp-content)

-5. Run `$ yarn` in the **project** root to install the new dependencies and link them to the other packages.
+6. Run `$ yarn` in the **project** root to install the new dependencies and link them to the other packages.

-6. In the **project** root, run
+7. In the **project** root, run

     ```sh
     $ yarn start <new-workspace-name>
     ```

-    and you should see your changes to wp-content on localhost.
+    and you should see your changes reflected on localhost.